Welcome to the center on Domestic Violence

 - Inform and empower domestic violence service providers, advocates, and policymakers through original research.

 - Serve the community through direct services, training and advocacy.

 These combined efforts are reflected in the center’s mission: to end domestic violence by fostering institutional and social change through leadership development, education, research, and community collaboration.

 The Program on Gender-Based Violence (PGV) exists to create transformative leaders for today's movements to end sexual and domestic violence, human trafficking and stalking through a broad array of academic offerings.
 As the first graduate program of its kind in the nation, the PGV meets the needs of experienced advocates, college graduates, health and criminal justice professionals, and others interested in gaining the skills and knowledge necessary to guide effective service and advocacy programs.

-We currently offer four degree and certificate programs:
+We offer four Master's level degree and certificate programs: